Jean-Louis Le Loutre: Duc d'Anville Expedition

-Yet another attempt Annapolis Royal was organized with Jean-Baptiste Nicolas Roch de Ramezay and the ill-fated Duc d'Anville Expedition in 1746.
+Yet another attempt at Annapolis Royal was organized with Jean-Baptiste Nicolas Roch de Ramezay and the ill-fated Duc d'Anville Expedition in 1746.
 With Louisbourg captured by the British, Le Loutre became the liaison between the Acadian settlers and French expeditions by land and sea.
 The authorities directed him to receive the expedition at Baie de Chibouctou (Halifax Harbour in present-day Halifax, Nova Scotia).
 Le Loutre was virtually the only person to know the signals to identify the ships of the fleet.
 He had to coordinate the operations of the naval force with those of the army of Ramezay, sent to retake Acadia by capturing Annapolis Royal early in June 1746.
 Ramezay and his detachment arrived at Beaubassin (near present-day Amherst, Nova Scotia) in July, when only two frigates of the French squadron had reached Baie de Chibouctou.
 Without seeking the agreement of the two captains, Le Loutre wrote to Ramezay suggesting an attack be made on Annapolis Royal without the full expedition; but his advice was not acted upon.
 They waited over two months for the expedition to arrive; slowed by contrary winds and ravaged by disease, the expedition returned home.

 After the failed expedition, Le Loutre returned to France.
 While in France, he made two attempts during the war to return to Acadia.
-On both occasions he was imprisoned by the English.
+On both occasions he was imprisoned by the British.
 In 1749, after the war, he finally returned.